xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Neural Networks.md

 ## Learning the parameters... but faster

-Insteand of computing the derivatives by hand, we want to automate the process so that it can work with any loss function and can be more easily implemented.
+Instead of computing the derivatives by hand, we want to automate the process so that it can work with any loss function and can be more easily implemented.

 For these reasons we re-write everythign using the [chain rule](../Calculus/Chain%20Rule.md) of derivation.
 We have this fucking graph and every node is an operation.